underscoreio/essential-scala/src/pages/intro/literals.md

 ### Unit

 Unit, written `()`, is the Scala equivalent of Java's `void`.
 Unit is the result of expressions that evaluate to no interesting value, such as printing to standard output using `println`.
-The REPL doesn't print unit but we can ask for the type of an expression to see that unit is in fact the result of some expressions.
+The console doesn't print unit but we can ask for the type of an expression to see that unit is in fact the result of some expressions.

 ~~~ scala
 scala> ()